storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # Look ladies and gentlemen, two ropes into 1.
 Isn't this the most amazing thing you have ever seen in your lives.

-o lugin ei i lena di wei guma won lon enbin luga.
+o lugin ei i lena di wei guma won lon enbin lugin vin.

 # -- you just tied a knot